MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/array-sum-function.md

 ## Returns

-Double type value with the of elements of the array.
+Double type value with the sum of the elements of the array.

+> [!NOTE]
-Note: if the array contains elements of non-numeric types, the result is `null`.
+> If the array contains elements of non-numeric types, the result is `null`.

 ## Example